vfshera/laraveldocs-vscode/assets/docs/md/10.x/queues.md

 Furthermore, when a job is deserialized and model relationships are re-retrieved from the database, they will be retrieved in their entirety.
 Any previous relationship constraints that were applied before the model was serialized during the job queueing process will not be applied when the job is deserialized.
 Therefore, if you wish to work with a subset of a given relationship, you should re-constrain that relationship within your queued job.

+If a job receives a collection or array of Eloquent models instead of a single model, the models within that collection will not have their relationships restored when the job is deserialized and executed.
+This is to prevent excessive resource usage on jobs that deal with large numbers of models.

 <a name="unique-jobs"></a>
 ### Unique Jobs